pedia/repocache/README.md

 # repocache
-Universal caching and proxying server for pypi/mavn, speedup local using.
+Universal caching and proxying server for pypi/maven, speedup local using.

-## How to use for mvn?
+## How to use repocache for mvn?
 ```shell
 pip install repocache